run-llama/LlamaIndexTS/README.md

 LlamaIndex is a data framework for your LLM application.

-Use your own data with large language models (LLMs, OpenAI ChatGPT and others) in Typescript and Javascript.
+Use your own data with large language models (LLMs, OpenAI ChatGPT and others) in JS runtime environments with TypeScript support.

 Documentation: https://ts.llamaindex.ai/